-- 3. Place the blade wrench on the arbor bolt (4).
-(Fig. F) - Press the arbor lock button (5), holding it in firmly while turning the blade wrench counterclockwise.
-Continue to press the arbor lock button while tightening the arbor bolt securely.
-(Fig. G) - 5.
-Rotate the cover plate (3) back to its original position until the slot in the cover plate engages with the cover plate screw (2).
-While holding the lower blade guard, tighten the screw with a Phillips screwdriver.
-(Fig. F) NOTE: The lower blade guard must be raised to the upright position to access the cover plate screw. - 6.
-Lower the blade guard (1) back to its original position.
-(Fig. F) - Pull the trigger switch handle down and up several times to confirm the lower blade guard operates without binding. - Be sure the arbor lock button (5) is released so the blade turns freely by spinning the blade until the arbor lock disengages.
-(Fig. G)
+- 3. Place the blade wrench on the arbor bolt (4). - Press the arbor lock button (5), holding it in firmly while turning the blade wrench anti-clockwise.
+Continue to press it in while tightening the arbor bolt securely.
+(Fig. I) - Rotate the cover plate (3) and lower blade guard (1) back to its original position.
+(Fig. H-1) - Lower the blade guard and replace the cover plate screw (2) and tighten with a Phillips screwdriver.
+(Fig H) - Pull the main handle down and up several times to confirm the lower blade guard operates without binding. - 8.
+Be sure the arbor lock button (5) is released so the blade turns freely.